Do you suffer from acid reflux?

 You can refer to the following chart to find the right size for you.
 If you are on the borderline, MedCline recommends you choose the smaller of the two sizes.

-You might need to acclimate to the elevation.
-You might need to adjust to having a wedge-cushion underneath you.
+And you might need to adjust to having a wedge underneath you.
 Or you might need to get used to having the body pillow following the contours of your body.

 If you’ve been sleeping with just a traditional pillow your entire life – this system will definitely place you out of your comfort zone.